weepower/wee/README.md

 ##### Controllers [→](https://www.weepower.com/script/core)

 Controllers along with the automated build process create well-organized projects.
+There are public and private objects with constructors, destructors, and other helpful components.

 ```javascript
 Wee.fn.make('controllerName', {